 Minneapolis was such a surprise because we thought of it as a large city, but didn’t realize what a small city feeling it has and how much amazing indoor and outdoor activities they have.
 We could have spent a week there doing all the fun inside things and then another week enjoying all the outdoor fun.

 If you plan on staying for a while, we highly recommend bringing bikes.
 There were bike trails all over the place and it would be a great way to get around the area.

 Where To Stay

-Check out these great Airbnb options in Minneapolis.
+Check out these great VRBO options in Minneapolis.

 To learn more about things to do in and around Minneapolis be sure to check out: Minneapolis.org

 If you like National Parks check out: National Parks in Minnesota.

 Disclosure: A big thank you to the Meet Minneapolis Convention & Visitors Association for hosting us during our visit.
 All opinions here are my own. #truth